Program Registration and Planning

 Criminal background check information is confidential.
-The Offices of Human Resources, Youth Protection Oversight Committee, and Campus Card Services coordinate the review and processing of Youth Protection Program background check screenings.
+The Offices of Human Resources and Youth Protection Oversight Committee, coordinate the review and processing of Youth Protection Program background check screenings.

 What if I have a background check for another reason?
 Can I use this check?

 The Youth Protection Program background check requires enrollment in criminal monitoring.
 For this reason, you must have a background check initiated through HireRight.
 We cannot accept other background check screenings.

 Once I complete the required background check, will I have to do it again every year?

 As long as the initial screening is complete through HireRight, then you may be enrolled in the criminal monitoring system without having to complete the initial screening again.
 The initial fee of $55 is good for up to four years of criminal monitoring.
 After four years, you will be billed again to extend criminal monitoring.

 I am working with a community partner and they are asking me to complete a background check to be compliant with their policies.
 Can I get a background check through WashU?